Five Persons Killed In Exchange Of Firing Between Two Rival Groups - UrduPoint

 Five Persons Killed In Exchange Of Firing Between Two Rival Groups

-The incident of the cross firing between the two rival groups accused in the jurisdiction of the Chamkani police Station, the Police official said.
+According to the police the incident of the cross-firing between the two rival groups accused in the jurisdiction of the Chamkani Police Station.

 As a result of firing between two parties, five people were injured, Police said.
-Three people died from one side and two from the other side, Police officials informed the media men.
+Three people died from one side and two from the other side.

-According to the Police, there was a property dispute between the two rival groups.
-Police reached the spot and sent the bodies for autopsy.
-Syed Niaz Ali Shah, Babar, Wasiullah, Jameel Shamil and a policeman are among the dead.
-Injured Iftikhar was shifted to hospital for medical assistance, police said.
+There was a property dispute between the two rival groups.
+The Police reached the spot and sent the bodies for post-mortem.

+Syed Niaz Ali Shah, Babar, Wasiullah and Jameel Shamil, are among the dead.
+Injured Iftikhar was shifted to hospital for medical assistance.

 Recent Stories